LeonardoBerti00/DeepMarket/README.md

 ```sh
 python -u ABIDES/abides.py -c world_agent_sim -t INTC -date 2012-06-21 -d True -m TRADES -st '09:30:00' -et '12:00:00' -id 2.317
 ```
 The data that you are going to use is from [LOBSTER](https://lobsterdata.com/info/DataSamples.php).
-Since the model was not trained with this data we cannot guarantee good performance.
+Since the model was not trained with this data, we cannot guarantee good performance.

-2. If you have LOBSTER data you need to save the data in f"data/{stock_name}/{stock_name}_{year}-{start_month}-{start_day}_{year}-{end_month}-{end_day}".
-The format of the data should be the same of LOBSTER: f"{year}-{month}-{day}_34200000_57600000_{type}".
+2. If you have LOBSTER data, you need to save the data in f"data/{stock_name}/{stock_name}_{year}-{start_month}-{start_day}_{year}-{end_month}-{end_day}".
+The format of the data should be the same as LOBSTER: f"{year}-{month}-{day}_34200000_57600000_{type}".
 You can see an example with INTC.
 Then you need to simply change cst.DATE_TRAING_DAYS setting the start day and end day, run the following command, inserting the stock symbol and the date that you want to simulate:
 ```sh
 python -u ABIDES/abides.py -c world_agent_sim -t ${stock_symbol} -date ${date} -d True -m TRADES -st '09:30:00' -et '12:00:00'
 ```

-When the simulation ends a log dir will be saved in ABIDES/log, here you can find the processed orders of the simulation, and all the plots used to in the paper to evaluate the stylized facts.
-At the end of the simulation also the predictive score will be computed.
+When the simulation ends, a log will be saved in ABIDES/log, where you can find the processed orders of the simulation and all the plots used in the paper to evaluate the stylized facts.
+At the end of the simulation also the predictive score will also be computed.
-If you want to perform a simulation with CGAN you need simply to change the -m option to CGAN.
+If you want to perform a simulation with CGAN, you simply need to change the -m option to CGAN.
-To reproduce the results of the paper you need exactly the same data, so TSLA or INTC of 29/01/2015 or 30/01/2015.
+To reproduce the results of the paper, you need exactly the same data, so TSLA or INTC of 29/01/2015 or 30/01/2015.

 ## Running a Market Simulation with IABS configuration
 If you want to run the IABS configuration: